intelligence-csd-auth-gr/Instance-Based-ZSL/README.md

 # Instance-Based Zero-Shot-Learning (IBZSL)

-## Instance-Based Zero-Shot Learning for Semi-Automatic MeSH Indexing.
+## Instance-Based Zero-Shot Learning for Semi-Automatic MeSH Indexing

 This repository constitutes an implementation of the submitted paper to the Pattern Recognition Letters ([PRLetters](https://www.journals.elsevier.com/pattern-recognition-letters)) journal with the above title by our research team.
 It has been created for facilitating the reproducubility of the proposed online Zero-shot Learning algorithm, applied on data mined from the MeSH 2020 database, as it is defined by the coresponding [BioASQ challenge](http://bioasq.org) regarding the Biomedical indexing.

-Some brief documentation is provided here for running all the necessary steps, since uploading all the source file demands several of GBs (a permanent link might be provided).
+Some brief documentation is provided here for running all the necessary steps, since uploading all the source file demands several of GBs (a permanent link is going to be provided).

 ### source data